— By Sandip Roy and Kate Riley

 Improving your sleep can be a vital tool to maintain your weight.
 Studies show that subjects who sleep less than six hours a night are more likely to have a higher than average body mass index (BMI).
 In comparison, those who sleep eight hours each night have the lowest BMI.

 Habitual lack of a full eight hours’ sleep could lead to unwanted weight gain.
 This is because of the increased secretion of cortisol (our body’s “stress hormone”) which could lead to fluid retention and inhibit fat burning.

 Poor sleep may also lead to food cravings after full meals due to the reason that it increases ghrelin (a hormone that stimulates hunger) secretion.
 It also lowers the amount of leptin (a hormone that tells us that we’re full after a meal) secretion.

 Research has also shown that adults who sleep less than 5 hours a night have greatly increased risk of developing Type 2 Diabetes.

 7. Helps In Muscle Building

 While those gym sessions could help in muscle building, the actual growth of muscle happens when the body is at rest — while sleeping.
-The weight training at gym seem to break down the muscle fibers.
+Your weight training at the gym seems to break down your muscle fibers.
 Now, the actual rebuilding and repair of those sore muscles happen when you sleep.

-The mechanism behind this phenomenon is this: During sleep, our body’s natural growth hormone is released which helps stimulate the muscle recovery and regeneration.
+The mechanism behind this phenomenon is this: During sleep, our body’s natural growth hormone is released which stimulates the muscle recovery and regeneration.